Steve Ballmer: Early life and education

-Steven Anthony Ballmer was born on March 24, 1956, in Detroit, Michigan, as the son of Beatrice Dworkin and Frederic Henry (Fritz Hans) Ballmer, a manager at the Ford Motor Company.
-Frederic (1923–2000) was from Zuchwil, Switzerland, and arrived in the United States in 1948.
-Ballmer's mother is Jewish.
+Steven Anthony Ballmer was born on March 24, 1956, in Detroit, Michigan, as the son of Beatrice Dworkin (1920–1997) and Frederic Henry (Fritz Hans) Ballmer (1923–2000), a manager at the Ford Motor Company.
+Frederic was from Zuchwil, Switzerland, and arrived in the United States in 1948.
+Ballmer's mother was Jewish.
 Through his mother, Ballmer is a second cousin of actress and comedian Gilda Radner.
 Ballmer grew up in the community of Farmington Hills, Michigan.
 Ballmer also lived in Brussels from 1964 to 1967, where he attended the International School of Brussels.

 In 1973, he attended college prep and engineering classes at Lawrence Technological University.
 He graduated as valedictorian from Detroit Country Day School, a private college preparatory school in Beverly Hills, Michigan, with a score of 800 on the mathematical section of the SAT and was a National Merit Scholar.

-Ballmer, the first in his family to graduate from college, attended Harvard University, where he was a manager for the Harvard Crimson football team and a member of the Fox Club, worked on The Harvard Crimson newspaper as well as the Harvard Advocate, and lived down the hall from fellow sophomore Bill Gates.
+Ballmer, a first-generation college student, attended Harvard University, where he was a manager for the Harvard Crimson football team and a member of the Fox Club, worked on The Harvard Crimson newspaper as well as the Harvard Advocate, and lived down the hall from fellow sophomore Bill Gates.
 He scored highly in the William Lowell Putnam Mathematical Competition, an exam sponsored by the Mathematical Association of America, scoring higher than Bill Gates.
 He graduated magna cum laude with a Bachelor of Arts in applied mathematics and economics in 1977.

 Ballmer worked as an assistant product manager at Procter & Gamble for two years, where he shared an office with Jeff Immelt, who later became CEO of General Electric.
 After briefly trying to write screenplays in Hollywood, he started attending the Stanford Graduate School of Business for his MBA (where Mukesh Ambani was his classmate), but dropped out in 1980 to join Microsoft.